GeoScienceWorld

 Eligibility

-• Are at least 18 years of age at the time of their submission
+• Are at least 18 years of age at the time of submission

-• Have faced or navigated barriers in their personal, academic, and professional journey.
+• Have faced or navigated barriers in their personal, academic, or professional journey

-• Agree that if selected to receive a grant, and have a U.S. Social Security Number (SSN) or U.S. Tax Identification Number (TIN), will provide it to GSW to facilitate payment of the funds.
+• Agree that, if selected to receive an award and they possess a U.S. Social Security Number (SSN) or U.S. Tax Identification Number (TIN), they will provide it to GeoScienceWorld to facilitate payment

 Employees of GeoScienceWorld and the Award Selection Panel, including companies involved in the implementation and execution of the Award, and the immediate families and those living in the same household of the foregoing, are not eligible to enter.
 Government officials are also not eligible to enter.
 Entrants may be subject to rules imposed by their institutions or employers relative to their participation in trade promotions and should check with their institutions or employers for any relevant policies.